wp-plugins/football-pool/readme.txt

 = 2.4.0 =
 * **Important!** Changes were made in the score table.
 If you're upgrading from a previous version please do a full recalculation after the upgrade.
 * New HTML and CSS that works better on mobile devices.
-Choose the new layout in the options (default "off" for upgrades and "on" for new installs).
+Choose the new layout in the options ("off" by default for upgrades and "on" for new installs).
 Old layout is deprecated and will be removed in a future version.
 * Changed charts to a 100% width and made them responsive.
 If you want to change the width of the charts to a fixed width, you can do so in the your themes css.
-* New question type: multiline text.
+* New bonus question type: multiline text.
 * New option: users (not admins) will be redirected to a configurable page after registration (defaults to homepage).
 * New option: joker multiplier can now be changed in the options.
 * Removed the userselector widget and placed the functionality on the charts page.
 Old selector wasn't working well for mobile devices, where in a lot of themes the widget zones are placed at the bottom of the page.
 * New favicon and touch icons in the 2014 World Cup style.
+* Bug fix: score calculations went wrong for bonus questions when not using the the leagues options (thanks sillery4ever for reporting the bug).
+* Bug fix: ranking selector did not work in WordPress installs with default permalink setting (thanks sillery4ever for reporting the bug).
+* Bug fix: save of user answers in the bonus question admin gave an error on PHP 5.2 installs (thanks sillery4ever for reporting the bug).

 = 2.3.8 =
 * Bug fix: the score calculation contained a bug for installs with a big gap in the user ID's.
 Thanks Sergio for reporting the bug and helping me with the debug info.